-Credit risk represents the risk of incurring financial loss due to the diminished creditworthiness (reduced financial strength and, ultimately, possible default) of the Company's third party counterparties.
-The key areas of exposure to credit risk for the Company are in relation to its investment portfolio, reinsurance program, amounts due from policyholders and intermediaries, and credit risk assumed through reinsurance contracts such as Credit and Surety business
+Credit risk represents the risk of incurring financial loss due to the diminished creditworthiness (reduced financial strength and, ultimately, possible default) of third-party counterparties.
+The key areas of exposure to credit risk for the Company are in relation to its investment portfolio, reinsurance programme, amounts due from policyholders and intermediaries, and credit risk assumed through insurance contracts such as the credit & political Insurance business.

-As part of the Company's Credit Risk Framework, credit risk limits are assigned which are based on and adjusted according to a variety of factors including the prevailing economic environment and the nature of underlying credit exposures.
+As part of the Company's credit risk framework, credit risk limits are assigned which are based on and adjusted according to a variety of factors including the prevailing economic environment and the nature of underlying credit exposures.